-I recently had a customer request I upgrade his DKC-500RXG floppy disk drive to a Nalbantov USB floppy disk emulator.
+A customer recently asked me to upgrade his DKC-500RXG floppy disk drive to a Nalbantov USB floppy disk emulator.
 I’ve recommended the Nalbantov emulator for many years.
 It has no moving parts and a capacity of 1000 floppy disks on a single USB stick, and is an excellent replacement for the original floppy disk drive.

 I’ve written an article on upgrades for your Disklaviers, and I frequently get questions about using other kinds of emulators, such as the Gotek.
 The Gotek will not fit the DKC-500RXG or other Mark II models.
 The Nalbantov slim drive still uses the same underlying hardware as the Gotek, but comes in a customized case designed to fit in these small enclosures.

-Although this article is about the DKC-500RXG, the process is identical for the DKC-500R, the DKC-500RW.
-It’s also very similar for the DKC-100R, although you will need a different Nalbantov emulator model for that model.
+Although this article is about the DKC-500RXG, the process is identical for the DKC-500R and the DKC-500RW.
+It’s also very similar for the DKC-100R, although you will need a different Nalbantov emulator model.
 See my page on Nalbantov USB floppy disk emulators for more.

 Purchasing the Nalbantov